ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 If you are having an trouble getting pyenv setup, take a look at this [installer script for Ubuntu](https://github.com/ADGEfficiency/dotfiles/blob/master/ubuntu/pyenv), [installer script for MacOS](https://github.com/ADGEfficiency/dotfiles/blob/master/macos/pyenv) and [compiler flags](https://github.com/ADGEfficiency/dotfiles/blob/master/macos/pyenv-flags).

-After installing this version of Python, we can now create a virtual environment using this Python version.  [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) is a tool for managing virtual environments - it's an alternative to venv or miniconda.
+After installing this version of Python, we can now create a virtual environment using this Python version.  **[pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) is a tool for managing virtual environments in Python** - it's an alternative to venv or miniconda.

 No surprises that pyenv-virtualenv it plays well with our pyenv installation of 3.10.6 above: